 With VM Backup, you can send a redundant copy of your backups to an Azure Cloud Storage Account, this is ideal for Disaster Recovery purposes.
 To do so, please follow the steps below:

-- You must be running the Unlimited Plus Edition in order to get access to this feature
+- You must be running the Unlimited Plus Edition/Subscription in order to get access to this feature